ncatlab/nlab-content/pages/4/2/3/6/16324/content.md

 =--

-This page is to record the reference
+This page is to record the reference:

 * {#Grassmann44} [[Hermann Grassmann]]: